-The second type of black hole is the supermassive black hole is at the center of the quasar known as TON 618; the central black hole is an estimated 66 billion solar masses.
-As they have simply too much mass to have formed from the death of individual stars, it is thought that supermassive black holes formed in the early history of the universe from huge collapsing clouds of interstellar hydrogen, although their exact origin is unclear and is an area of much active research.
-It is also possible that they have accumulated extra mass over the eons from mergers with other black holes.
+Another example of a supermassive black hole is at the center of the quasar known as TON 618.
+Its central black hole has an estimated 66 billion solar masses.
+Supermassive black holes may have formed in the early history of the universe from huge collapsing clouds of interstellar hydrogen, although their exact origin is unclear and is an area of much active research.
+They may also have accumulated extra mass over the eons from mergers with other black holes.

-What’s inside a black hole?
-By definition, we can’t observe what’s inside there, because no light – no information of any kind – can escape a black hole.
+By definition, we can’t observe what’s inside a black hole, because no light – no information of any kind – can escape.
 But astrophysical theories suggest that, at the core of a black hole, all the black hole’s mass is concentrated into a tiny point of infinite density.
 This point is known as a singularity.

 It is this point – this singularity – that generates the black hole’s incredibly strong gravitational field.
 Consider, however, that the singularity might not exist.
 That’s because all known physics breaks down under the extreme conditions at the center of a black hole, where quantum effects doubtless play a large part.
 As we do not yet possess a quantum theory of gravity, it is impossible to describe what actually exists at core of a black hole.